-We’re heading south now to probably my favorite of the Irish islands.
-This is because it’s just off the coast of my favorite county-Sligo!
+We’re heading south now to probably my favourite of the Irish islands.
+This is because it’s just off the coast of my favourite county-Sligo!
 The last human inhabitants left in 1948 but the wildlife population is thriving especially the many species of birds.
-While you can still see the remains of the islander’s village, there are also ruins of a 6th century monastic settlement.
+While you can still see the remains of the islander’s village, there are also ruins of a 6th-century monastic settlement.
 This includes 2 churches, a holy well and a beautifully preserved beehive cell.
 The feeling of utter peace and tranquillity here is truly hard to beat.

 3. Achill Island